 The beaches of Galapos and Galapinhos

-The coves “Praia dos Galapinhos” and “Praia dos Galapos” are deserved!
-Access is indeed more complicated, as they are located at the bottom of a steep staircase running along the cliff.
+The superb creeks “Praia dos Galapinhos” and “Praia dos Galapos” deserve it!
+Access is indeed more complicated, as they are at the bottom of a steep staircase that runs along the cliff.
 The advantage is that they are much less frequented than the other beaches of Arrabida.

-The Arrábida Nature Park can be discovered in various ways: by hiking, boating, paddling, kayaking or snorkeling… Feel free to plan an activity or excursion upstream of your escapade, for example by booking one of the experiences offered by the Airbnb platform.
+There are various activities to discover the Arrábida Natural Park: hiking, boating, paddling, kayaking or snorkelling along the coast.
+Don’t hesitate to plan an excursion upstream of your trip, for example by booking one of the experiences offered by the Airbnb platform.

-30 minutes from Setúbal, Sesimbra is a charming seaside resort adored by the Portuguese.
-This city is famous for the beauty of its coastline, an impressive fort and particularly well preserved ramparts.
+At 30 minutes from Setúbal, Sesimbra is a pleasant tourist resort adored by the Portuguese.
+This city is famous for the beauty of its coastline, an impressive fort and its particularly well-preserved ramparts.
 It is the ideal place for a day trip.